 For tropical cirrus scenes it was shown that increasing the Mie channel resolution improves both the data coverage and quality of Mie winds in this region.
+It was demonstrated in Appendix C that the resolution of the Mie bins should be high in particular at cirrus cloud tops.
 Also the quality of Rayleigh channel winds after cross-talk correction was slightly improved in this region, yielding a larger data coverage.

 Based on these finding we conclude that cross-talk generally does not detriment Rayleigh channel winds and causes substantial biases only in a limited number of atmospheric scenes.
 Cross-talk correction for these scenes is needed to reduce the wind bias and increasing the resolution of the Mie channel in these regions both improves the Mie and Rayleigh channel winds quality and coverage.
 The data coverage from processing option 3 (cross-talk correction) is slightly better than for option 2 (classification) in general, but substantially better for cirrus clouds.
 Here we note that we used prior knowledge on the cross-talk contribution that is generally not available in the real world.
-It remains to be investigated whether the optical properties can provide an adequate estimate of the Rayeligh channel cross-talk contribution.
+It remains to be investigated whether the L2B optical properties code can provide an adequate estimate of the Rayleigh channel cross-talk contribution.